 - Use a rubber mallet to tap the tile down so the adhesive grips.
 Now, repeat until the wall is complete.

-Check out this video for a comprehensive guide to applying tile adhesive.
+Check out the video below for a comprehensive guide to applying tile adhesive:

 FAQs – How Thick Should Tile Adhesive Be?

 You can use too much tile adhesive.
 If you create large wet blobs under the tile, you weaken the bond between the cement and the tile.
 You’ll also extend the adhesive’s drying time, increasing the tile’s chances of moving in situ.

 It depends on how thick you apply it.
 Trowel sizes vary between 4 mm and 20 mm.
 If the trowel has a 10 mm square notch, you can expect an adhesive height of 5 mm.
 Once tile compression takes effect, you could reduce the depth thickness by half to two-thirds.

 V-notched trowels are perfect for installing mosaic tiles on a mesh backing or tiles smaller than 101 mm.
 Unless you work on intricate patterns, you’re unlikely to use a V-notch trowel for tiling walls and floors.

 Final Thoughts – How Thick Should Tile Adhesive Be?